As one of the external causes of disease, Summer Heat is less common in cool countries.

 It nearly always arises from over-exposure to heat or the sun so is more common when people from cool climates don’t know how to handle hot climates.

-But you can also get signs of Sumer Heat in people (espeically old people) who have been subjected to extremely long periods of Heat.
+But you can also get signs of Summer Heat in people (especially old people) who have been subjected to extremely long periods of Heat.

-People from temperate countries, unaware of the danger of exposing themselves to extreme sun-heat, may inadvertently suffer from this syndrome while on holiday.
+People from temperate countries are often unaware of the danger of exposing themselves to extreme sun-heat.
+So they may inadvertently suffer from this syndrome while on holiday.

 Summer Heat is a dangerous condition, not least because of the loss of fluids from diarrhoea.

-Modern drugs that prevent diarrhoea are not regarded as beneficial in Chinese medicine, because they suppress the body's attempt to externalise the heat by purging itself.
+Modern drugs that prevent diarrhoea are not regarded as beneficial in Chinese medicine.
+That’s because they suppress the body’s attempt to externalise the heat by purging itself.

 Suppressing this natural solution to Summer Heat can lead either to latent heat or heat in the Blood, with symptoms such as rashes and aggressive, loud or manic behaviour.

-Tracing the source of such symptoms may not be easy when their onset could follow the original exposure to Summer Heat only after many months or even years.
+Tracing the source of these symptoms may not be easy.
+After all, their onset could have followed the original exposure to Summer Heat many months or years before.